Date of

 Two copies of this extremely rare books in very good and fair condition are held in the Balson Holdings Family Trust collection.
 (No copies of this books are available for sale on the Internet).

-He was known for his fanciful writing - the "dolphin" below reflects why book reviewers sneered at his works
+Known for his fanciful writing - the "dolphin" below reflects why book reviewers sneered at his works

 Frontispiece